ekfrench17/3308_Team3_Project/PAGE_TESTING.md

 Data needed to render the page:
 * HTML, CSS, and Javascript programs for the UI of commmunity page.
 * previous post data from users
-* links for a menu/toggle scetion to direct me to the other pages Link destinations for the page: Links for the 4 other pages on the site including the home page</br>
+* links for a menu/toggle scetion to direct me to the other pages </br>
+Link destinations for the page: Links for the 4 other pages on the site including the home page</br>
 List of tests for verifying the rendering of the page:<\br>
 * Validate previous posts are seen from other users in decending order (oldest to newest)
 * Valitdate you can make your own post
 * Validate you can see your previous post
 * Validate you can scroll up to first post.
-* Validaet you can scroll down to most recent post
+* Validate you can scroll down to most recent post
 </br>

 ### Add New Recipe Page